isc-projects/bind9/doc/arm/pkcs11.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The zone can also be signed automatically by named.
 Again, we need to provide
-the name of the OpenSSL engine using the -E command line option.
+the name of the OpenSSL engine using the :option:`-E <named -E>` command line option.

 ::